Rayc940/ece5160-fast-robot/lab1/lab.md

 This prevents connections to other students’ Artemis boards that may be advertising the default service UUID.
 The newly generated UUID replaced the original BLE service UUID in the Arduino sketch and the Python configuration file `connections.yaml`.

 The command type definitions in the Arduino enum CommandTypes and cmd_types.py were matched exactly, and ble_arduino.ino was reuploaded to Artemis.
-Finally, the provided Jupyter notebook demo.ipynb was opened and all cells were tested to confirm that BLE communication was functioning before proceeding to the lab tasks.
+Finally, the provided Jupyter notebook demo.ipynb was opened and all cells were tested to confirm that BLE communication was functioning.

 ---